bvb-org/salary-chart/README.md

 - 🔄 Real-time data updates
 - 📱 Responsive design for all devices
 - 🌐 Built with Next.js and TypeScript
+- 📊 Metrics monitoring with Prometheus and Grafana

 ## Demo